 Cobalt, in economically recoverable quantities, is usually mined as a by-product of copper and nickel mining.
 About 45% of the world’s cobalt is from primary nickel deposits, 32% from copper deposits, and 21% from primary cobalt deposits.
 Currently 40% of the world’s supply comes from cobalt-rich copper ore from the Congo (DRC) with 38% from Australia and South Pacific countries (Philippines, Indonesia, New Caledonia, and Papua New Guinea), 11% from other African countries, 5% from North America and 6% from other areas.
 Growing demand and the instability of DRC-sourced cobalt are increasing exploration efforts worldwide.
 Cobalt bearing minerals found in economic deposits include: erythrite, skutterudite, cobaltite, and carrollite.

-Spectral Evolution’s oreXpress spectrometers are designed for single-user operation in the field during exploration.
+Spectral Evolution’s spectrometers, the oreXpert, oreXplorer and oreXpress are designed for single-user operation in the field during exploration.
 They are rugged and reliable with fixed optics and no moving parts to avoid breakdowns.
 They capture high resolution spectra very quickly so that a geologist can scan more and collect more data for planning a drilling strategy that will maximize return on investment.

-By ordering EZ-ID with both libraries, a geologist has access to a wide range of match possibilities—more than 1600 spectra—for exploration projects.
+By ordering EZ-ID with three libraries, a geologist has access to a wide range of match possibilities—more than 2600 spectra and 1100 minerals—for exploration projects.
 There are six known samples of erythrite in EZ- ID.

 EZ-ID works right from the DARWin SP Data Acquisition software included with all SPECTRAL EVOLUTION spectrometers and spectroradiometers.
-All spectra collected with an oreXpress are saved as ASCII files for easy import into other 3rd party analysis software for mine planning, mineral mapping and 3D imaging.
+All spectra collected are saved as ASCII files for easy import into other 3rd party analysis software for mine planning, mineral mapping and 3D imaging.

 In the core shack, the speed of the instruments is ideal for core logging.
 In some cases, a single geologist has been able to log as much 400 meters of core in a day.
 The data can be used to show mineralogy versus alteration type versus mineral assay.